 Can I reinstate my certification status after I retire?

-Yes, you may reinstate your certification.
-For various reasons, such as the desire to return to work, you may wish to reinstate your certification.
-CVEs who chose retirement designation within the last four (4) to twelve (12) months can become reinstated as current, continuous CVE certificants after meeting the following requirements.
+Yes.
+For various reasons, such as the desire to return to work, you may reinstate your certification.
+CVEs who chose the retirement designation can reinstate their certification if requested within twelve (12) months of your last renewal expiration date.

 What to do if your retirement status changes after twelve (12) months?